port-labs/port-docs/docs/build-your-software-catalog/build-your-software-catalog.md

 Port's Software Catalog provides integrations to surface data that exists in various tools and repositories, creating a central metadata store across your devOps architecture, making it easy to centralize all relevant information in one place.

-By syncing data into the software catalog, you can ensure that you have a comprehensive and up-to-date view of your software, infrastructure, cloud resources, CI/CD and more.
+By ingesting data into the software catalog, you can ensure that you have a comprehensive and up-to-date view of your software, infrastructure, cloud resources, CI/CD and more.

 See how to --> [Ingest data to the software catalog](./sync-data-to-catalog/sync-data-to-catalog.md)